Volunteer

 Join our fun and friendly environmental restoration programs to remove invasive plant species and act as land stewards at the Nature Sanctuary.

-Volunteers can join this program by filling in our Restoration Sign-Up Form.
+Volunteers can join this program by filling in our Restoration Sign-Up Form [URL embedded].

 Tuesday and Saturday Restoration Meet-up volunteers work as a team to remove invasive species, improve trail quality, and protect the ecosystems at Swan Lake and Christmas Hill.
 Tea, coffee and cookies provided.
-Weekly on Tuesdays: 9-11am or Saturdays 9-10:30am (1st and 3rd Saturday of each month).
+Weekly on Tuesdays and Saturdays 9-11.

 Adopt A Patch

 In this program, volunteer groups rehabilitate a designated plot of land at the Nature Sanctuary that they steward over time.
 This program is ideal for families, schools, organizations, or other community service groups as a team building, learning and restoration activity.
-Contact info@swanlake.bc.ca for more info.
+Visit our Adopt A Patch page on our website [URL embedded] or contact us at info@swanlake.bc.ca to learn more.

 Custom Group Restoration Projects